In South Australia or the Northern Territory, to obtain a university aggregate and an ATAR you must:

 subject to precluded combination and counting restriction rules.
 Subjects with scaled scores of 0.0 can be used in the calculation of the university aggregate.

-The subjects used in the calculation can only come from a maximum of three attempts which need not be in consecutive years.
-For example, if a student attempts study in the years 2011, 2012, 2015 and 2017, an aggregate will be calculated from each possible combination of three attempts as follows:
+For example, if a student attempts study in the years 2015, 2016, 2018 and 2019, an aggregate will be calculated from each possible combination of three attempts as follows:

 The student will receive the highest of these aggregates.